nagisa77/yt-dlp-translate/README.md

    YouTube requests a sign-in to confirm you're not a bot, set `cookies_from_browser` under the `download` section to let yt-dlp authenticate using your browser cookies.
 The extracted cookies will be saved to `youtube_cookies.txt` in the project directory for reuse.
+   Set `translate.force` to `true` if you want subtitles translated even when files in the target language already exist.

 5. Run the helper to download videos and subtitles: